 Typical fees for different types of Golden Visa funds

-Mutual funds’ annual management fees are on average 1.5%-2%.
-They have a small or no setup fee and generally no performance fee.
+Mutual funds’ annual management fees are, on average, 1.5%- 2%, but they could be lower in some cases.
+They usually have a 1-2% setup fee and generally no performance fee.

 Questions to ask yourself when choosing a fund